What Is Generational Trauma?

 - Family Therapy: Involving family members in therapy sessions to address family dynamics, improve communication, and support individuals with mental health challenges.
 Family therapy promotes understanding, strengthens relationships, and creates a supportive network.

 - Psychoeducation: Providing educational resources and information to clients and their families about mental health conditions, treatment options, self-care strategies, and community resources.
-Psychoeducation aims to enhance understanding and empower individuals to participate in their mental health journey actively.
+Psychoeducation aims to enhance understanding and empower individuals to actively participate in their mental health journey.

 - Holistic Approaches: Incorporating complementary therapies such as art therapy, music therapy, yoga, or relaxation techniques to support overall well-being and promote a holistic approach to mental health care.